-Striving for the Best Possible Grades!Watch
+Striving for the Best Possible Grades!Watch this thread

 The general idea for me is that if I have to post what I've done to the merciless internet, I want to make sure I'm actually doing stuff to post about (ahah).

 At the time of writing, I have 3 months and 10 days until my first exam. (also until my birthday!)

 AS Classical Civilisations OCR (self-taught)

 I only have exams in the italicised ones this year, as my school hasn't entered me for non-compulsory exams (it's a little low on money right now, apparently).

 As you can see, I uh.
 I do a bunch of those out of school.

 (If anyone has GCSE ClassCiv Rome/Sparta/Odyssey notes or AS Rome/Odyssey notes please hit me up I'm quietly desperate!!!!)